skipday/tailwindinline/README.md

 - [x] fix syntax of some classnames in classList.json (ex: placeholder:moz-[...])
 - [x] custom tailwind classes
 - [x] add all tailwind auto-added classes (those that makes sense for this usage)
-- [ ] import and use a custom tailwindconfig
+- [x] import and use a custom tailwindconfig
-- [ ] implement more consistent regex file
+- [x] implement more consistent regex file
+- [ ] rewrite this readme.md